ebarthur/ebarthur.github.io/src/content/writing/learn-go.md

 $ curl http://localhost:4032/users/12
 ```

-Add the auth token:
+Include the auth token:

 ```bash
 $ curl -H "Authorization: Bearer token" http://localhost:4032/users/12
 ```

-The middleware checked our request header and our token matched, so it gave us a go-ahead.
+The middleware checked the request header and verified the token, so we were allowed through.
 That was fun.

-Maybe let's connect a database, handle more routes, structure things better another time.
+Maybe next time, we’ll connect a database, add more routes, and organize the project a bit more.